The Wizard of Oz

 | Program Cover |

 By Frank L. Baum, with Music and Lyrics by Harold Arlen and E.Y.
-Harbinger
+Harburg

 Based on the classic motion picture owned by Turner Entertainment Co and distributed by Warner Bros.